Woodstop/ArenaRegenerator/README.md

 All permissions are default: false (requires explicit granting) unless otherwise specified.

-* `arenaregenerator.regenarena`: Allows use of /regenarena.
+* `arenaregenerator.regen`: Allows use of /arena regen.
-* `arenaregenerator.savearena`: Allows use of /savearena.
+* `arenaregenerator.save`: Allows use of /arena save.
-* `arenaregenerator.arenas`: Allows use of /arenas.
+* `arenaregenerator.list`: Allows use of /arena list.
-* `arenaregenerator.delarena`: Allows use of /delarena.
+* `arenaregenerator.delete`: Allows use of /arena delete.
-* `arenaregenerator.cleararena`: Allows use of /cleararena.
+* `arenaregenerator.clear`: Allows use of /arena clear.
-* `arenaregenerator.arenainfo`: Allows use of /arenainfo.
+* `arenaregenerator.info`: Allows use of /arena info.
-* `arenaregenerator.selectarena`: Allows use of /selectarena.
+* `arenaregenerator.select`: Allows use of /arena select.
 * `arenaregenerator.sign.create`: Allows players to create \[RegenArena\] signs.
 * `arenaregenerator.sign.use`: Allows players to use \[RegenArena\] signs.
 * `arenaregenerator.sign.bypass`: Allows players to bypass the cooldown on \[RegenArena\] signs.